GRpro/spark-popular-words-web/README.md

 `mvn clean install -Pdocker`

-See `docker images` output to find new image
+See `docker images` output to find newly created image

-Use `run.sh` to run it.
+Use `./run.sh` to run it.